linuxgurugamer/EVAParachutesAndEjectionSeats/Source/VanguardTechnologies/README.md

  This is a revivial of the old EVA Parachutes.
  New models have been provided with new art provided by "SpannerMonkey(smce)" Old square chute is still included, permission granted by "Kreuzung"

+ There is a MM patch file included for those who would like to add the ejection module to all manned pods without the need for the ejection parts.
+The file is called:
+		addEjectionToAll.cfg.patch

+To enable this, rename the file to:
+		addEjectionToAll.cfg